snowplow/snowplowanalytics.com/_posts/2018-03-13-snowplow-r101-neapolis-released-with-initial-gcp-support/index.md

 }
 {% endhighlight %}

+WHAT ABOUT AUTHENTICATION - HOW DOES THAT WORK?

 For a complete example, see [our sample config.hocon template][ssc-config].

+ADD DOCO LINK (NEED TO EXPLAIN multiplier etc)

 <h4 id="upg-ssc-launch">4.1.2 Launching</h4>

-As explained in [section 3.1](#split), there is now one JAR per platform, as such you'll need to write one of the following commands to launch the collector:
+As explained in [section 3.1](#split), there is now one JAR per platform, as such you'll need to use one of the following commands to launch the collector:

 {% highlight bash %}
 java -jar snowplow-stream-collector-google-pubsub-0.13.0.jar --config config.hocon